-Source: adapted from Drewry Shipping Consultants.
+Source: adapted from Drewry Shipping Consultants and own elaboration.

 - Introduction (1958-1970).
 From the first containerized commercial services in the late 1950s until the design of the first cellular containerships in the 1960s, the container was an unknown variable in global shipping.
 Investments were sparse as high risk was involved with an unproven technology.